psyycker/PR-Buddy/README.md

 ![Mainview](./assets/main-view.png?raw=true "Main view")

+/!\ Linux is not (yet) supported as the navbar system doesn't work the same way than it works on Windows and Macos
 ## Setup
 ### Generate and enter a Github token
 - You'll need a github token to get your app to run. <br/>